elizabethpermina/ChIP-Seq-Otago-2017/README.md

 The goal of the workshop is to introduce researchers to ChIP-Seq data 101 - mapping settings and calling peaks with macs2.
 The workshop is based on mouse data.

+For this workflow, we are going to need the following tools:

+1. Bowtie
+2. SAMtools
+3. BEDTools
+4. UCSC Tools
+5. MACS2
+6. And for visualization, we will use ENSEMBL